Mangose/mangose-custom-entity/README.md

   <img src="https://cdn.mangose.app/assets/mangose.png" width="200" alt="Mangose Logo" />
 </p>

-# Mangose Custom View Tutorial
+# Mangose Custom Entity Tutorial
-You can create your own views and share them with other users.
+You can create your own entity and share them with other users.

 ## Requirements:
-- You need to upload your custom view to github as a public repo
+- You need to upload your custom Entity to github as a public repo
 - Use our tag system to keep it looking similar to mangose
 - Have fun.